We have brunch on the brain.

 That’s why we’ve pulled together the ultimate Pittsburgh brunch bucket list.

-From peanut butter & jelly waffles, to crab legs and breakfast pizza, we have laid out all of the extravagant brunch dishes worth seeking out in Pittsburgh!
+From crab legs to breakfast pizza, we have laid out all of the extravagant brunch dishes worth seeking out in Pittsburgh!

 The Ultimate Pittsburgh Brunch Bucket List: